Learn how to find and troubleshoot the reasons why your CivicEngage Central website is slowing down.

 - Click Command Prompt when the search completes

-- Type tracert yourabreviatedstate-yourcity.civicplus.com (replacing the fields with your information i.e. tracert ny-nyc.civicplus.com)
+- Type "tracert yourabreviatedstate-yourcity.civicplus.com" (replacing the fields with your information; for example, tracert ny-nyc.civicplus.com)

-- Please run a pathping to the website URL and/or IP Address:
+- Run a pathping to the website URL and/or IP Address:

 - Click Start